 Neighborhood Services informs and enforces the city codes for development and nuisances.
-We encourage you to use these pages learn about code violations for the outside of your home, business or property and the city's free graffiti removal program.
+We encourage you to use these pages to learn about code violations for the outside of your home, business or property and the city's free graffiti removal program.

 What is not enforced by the City

 There are some other neighborhood guidelines or issues that do not fall under the city's jurisdiction.

 Homeowners Associations (HOAs): Many subdivisions are regulated by Home Owners Associations that impose covenants, which are monitored and enforced by the property management.
 The city does not enforce HOA covenants.
 For information on what covenants may apply to your residence, or to report a covenant violation, contact your HOA property management company.
 You can find a list of property management companies for Thornton HOAs on the right side of this page.

 Manufactured Home Parks: Colorado law requires manufactured home parks to have rules and regulations on the use of the park facilities and other items such as yard and home maintenance, parking, and homesite improvements.
 Residents must follow these rules and regulations as well as the city code; the property management of the park enforces these regulations.
 To get a copy of the rules and regulations for your manufactured home park, contact your park's property management.
 The list to the right has a link for the Manufactured Home Park Residents handbook, which explains the Colorado laws applying to manufactured home parks.